DiscoveryUpdated·Falk Gottlob··updated ·5 min read

 I dig into the "why" behind every request.
 What are you trying to accomplish?
 Why isn't the current approach working?
 If you could wave a magic wand, what would be different about your day?
 These questions get you past the surface request and into the actual problem.

 I prototype before I plan.
 Instead of writing a spec based on what users asked for, I build something that solves the underlying problem in a way they haven't seen yet.
 AI tools make this fast now.
+The full workflow is in Instant Prototyping.
 I can have a working prototype in a couple hours.
 Then I put it in front of customers and watch what happens.

 The reaction to a real thing is completely different from the reaction to a mockup or a requirements doc.
 People engage with prototypes.
 They push buttons.
 They say "wait, can it also do this?"
 That's where the real product insights live.